Ungheni District

 Ungheni ([uŋˈɡenʲ]) is a district (raion) in the central part of Moldova, bordering Romania, with the administrative center at Ungheni.
-The other major city is Corneşti.
+The other major city is Cornești.
 As of 1 January 2011, its population was 117,400.

 History

 Villages with ancient historical credentials are Buciumeni, Busila and Ungheni, they are documented in the period 1428–1430.
 About noble families who ruled the territory known as follows: the 1462 Pan Bratul, Procelnic's son, reigned here.
 This Procelnic was Stoian, advice nobleman in the reign of Alexander the Good, and participant in the Battle of Grunwald in 1422.
 Other relatives of the warrior, master settlement in 1490, until the 17th century.
 Beginning with the reign of Vasile Lupu, his cousin, marshal Iorga, buy here parts of estates.
 After his death he bequeathed to the village of his sisters Alexandra and Creata.
 Their life in Ungheni died in the late 18th century.
 In 1812 the Treaty of Bucharest, Basarabia is occupied by the Russian Empire at this time (1812–1917), has an intense russification of the native population.
-In 1876–1877 is built spotted Prut between Ungheni (Moldova) and common Ungheni (Romania) Eiffel Bridge, designed by Gustave Eiffel, the creator of the Eiffel Tower in Paris, Gustave Eiffel in this period, visit Ungheni.
+In 1876–1877 is built spotted Prut between Ungheni (Moldova) and common Ungheni (Romania) Eiffel Bridge, designed by Gustave Eiffel, the creator of the Eiffel Tower in Paris, Gustave Eiffel visited Ungheni during this period.
 In 1918 after the collapse of the Russian Empire, Basarabia joins the motherland Romania, in this period (1918–1940, 1941–1944) is part of the Iași County.
-In 1940 after Molotov-Ribbentrop Treaty, Bessarabia is occupied by the USSR.
+In 1940 after Molotov–Ribbentrop Pact, Bessarabia is occupied by the USSR.
 In 1991 as a result of the proclamation of Independence of Moldova, part and residence of the Ungheni County (1991–2003), and in 2003 became administrative unit of Moldova.

 Geography

 Ungheni district is located in central part of the Republic of Moldova.
-It borders in north with Falesti and Singerei district, east Telenesti and Calarasi districts, in southeast Nisporeni District and has state border with Romania over a distance of 80 km.
+It borders in north with Fălești and Sîngerei district, east Telenești and Călărași districts, in southeast Nisporeni District and has state border with Romania over a distance of 80 km.
 Terrain, slippery due to the Central Moldavian Plateau, west along the Prut River valley is a depression that is Ungheni.
 Just district is located in the woodlands, Codri.
 Soil chernozems (75%) in valleys and plains and brown soil on the plateau.
 The highest point of the district is Veverița Hill, 408 meters.